sbx-bnagle/ALCF-AR2022/03_community/dei.md

 Having a workforce that is reflective of our diverse population is critically important to maximizing creativity and productivity in HPC and the computing sciences.

-By building diverse teams with different cultural and intellectual backgrounds, organizations can look at problems from a variety of viewpoints and arrive at creative solutions to complex challenges in scientific computing.
+By building teams with different cultural and intellectual backgrounds, organizations can look at problems from a variety of viewpoints and arrive at creative solutions to complex challenges in scientific computing.

 But getting there is not a simple undertaking.
-As is the case with generally all STEM fields, today’s HPC workforce suffers from an underrepresentation of important demographics including women and racial and ethnic minorities.
+As is the case with generally all STEM fields, today’s HPC workforce needs more talent.

-To help address this issue, the ALCF is contributing to several efforts designed to build a pipeline that will bring more diversity into HPC and computer science.
-This includes partnering with colleagues across the HPC community to develop strategies for attracting underrepresented groups; hosting student camps aimed at inspiring young people to pursue careers in STEM; and driving initiatives that promote diversity at the ALCF and beyond.
+To help address this issue, the ALCF is contributing to several efforts designed to build a pipeline that will bring more students into HPC and computer science.
+This includes partnering with colleagues across the HPC community to develop strategies for attracting students; hosting student camps aimed at inspiring young people to pursue careers in STEM; and driving initiatives that promote a strong culture at the ALCF and beyond.
 As a whole, these activities aim to foster a diverse, next-generation workforce and talent pipeline that will fuel future innovations in computing.

 # Broadening Participation

 Argonne is highly involved in the Exascale Computing Project’s Broadening Participation Initiative.
-This collaborative, multi-lab effort is working to establish a sustainable plan to recruit and retain a diverse HPC workforce by creating a supportive and inclusive culture within the computing sciences at DOE national laboratories.
+This collaborative, multi-lab effort is working to establish a sustainable plan to recruit and retain an HPC workforce by creating a healthy culture within the computing sciences at DOE national laboratories.
 The initiative involves three complementary thrusts that bolster such efforts in the HPC community.

 ALCF staff are leading the Intro to HPC thrust, which focuses on developing training materials to educate newcomers to HPC.
 To address gaps in the training available at most undergraduate institutions, the Intro to HPC group is working across DOE lab communities to define key HPC topics and how to convey them in educational materials.
 The team is engaging with universities to deliver the materials directly to students.
 Ultimately, they hope to build experience for (and interest in) HPC careers and advanced programs like the annual Argonne Training Program on Extreme-Scale Computing.